 Should Entrepreneurs Be Homeowners?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Shortly after I launched my web design firm in 1995, I did something my accountant told me was pretty crazy.
+Opinions expressed by Entrepreneur contributors are their own.Shortly after I launched my web design firm in 1995, I did something my accountant told me was pretty crazy.
 I sold my house in Hollywood, Fla., moved to New York City, cashed in my mutual funds and put every dollar I had into a brownstone in Brooklyn Heights that I couldn't afford on what I was making as a freelance writer.

 Looking back, my contrarian bet was a pretty smart move.
 Not only did my Brooklyn brownstone double in value over the next eight years (I sold it in 2003), but it served as collateral for the credit line that I used to take my company public in 1999.
 My brownstone also served as a home office for my growing company as well as a great place to raise my two daughters.
 And thanks to the tax deduction that the government gives for mortgage interest, I was able to own my own home for less than it would have cost to rent a house and an office.

 Of course, that was then and this is now.